-Switching an AC load with an Arduino is rather simpel: either a mechanical relay or a solid state relay with an optically isolated Triac. (if you use an 8051 or PIC16F877A microcontroller, there is stuff for you too here.)
+Switching an AC load with an Arduino is rather simpel: either a mechanical relay or a solid state relay with an optically isolated Triac.
+(I say Arduino, but if you use an 8051 or PIC16F877A microcontroller, there is stuff for you too here.)

 It becomes a bit more tricky if one wants to dim a mains AC lamp with an arduino: just limiting the current through e.g. a transistor is not really possible due to the large power the transistor then will need to dissipate, resulting in much heat and it is also not efficient from an energy use point of view.

 One way of doing it is through phase control with a Triac: the Triac then is fully opened, but only during a part of the sinus AC wave.
 This is called leading edge cutting.

 One could let an Arduino just open the Triac for a number of microseconds, but that has the problem that it is unpredictable during what part of the sinus wave the triac opens and therefore the dimming level is unpredictable.
 One needs a reference point in the sinus wave.

 For that a zero crossing detector is necessary.
 This is a circuit that tells the Arduino (or another micro controller) when the sinus-wave goes through zero and therefore gives a defined point on that sinus wave.